Key takeaways:

 Utah

-To perform electrical work in Utah, electricians must get their licenses.
+To perform electrical work in Utah, electricians must hold a license.
 Licenses are provided by the Utah Division of Occupational and Professional Licensing.

 To get a residential journeyman license, applicants must meet the required experience hours by either:

-• completing two years of a trade school program and have 4,000 hours of on-the-job experience
+- completing two years of a trade school program and 3,000 hours of on-the-job experience

 Applicants must also pass a licensing exam.

-To receive a journeyman license, applicants must complete an apprenticeship program and have 8,000 hours of on-the-job experience or 16,000 hours of on-the-job work experience.
+To receive a journeyman license, applicants must complete a four-year apprenticeship program and have 6,000 hours of on-the-job experience, or 16,000 hours as a licensed apprentice electrician.
 Applicants must also pass a licensing exam.

-To get a residential master license, applicants must have 4,000 hours of work as a licensed residential journeyman and pass a licensing exam.
+To get a residential master license, applicants must have a bachelor’s or master’s degree in electrical engineering and 2,000 hours of residential electrical experience or 4,000 hours of work as a licensed residential journeyman, and pass a licensing exam.

 To gain a master license, applicants must pass a licensing exam and obtain the required experience through one of the following:

-• Complete four years of work as a licensed journeyman
+- Complete 8,000 hours of work as a licensed journeyman

-• Graduate from a two-year trade school program and work as a licensed journeyman for two years
+- Graduated from a two-year trade school program and worked as a licensed journeyman for 4,000 hours

-• Graduate with a bachelor’s degree in electrical engineering from an EAC/ABET accredited school and work as a licensed journeyman for at least one year.
+- Graduate with a bachelor’s or master’s degree in electrical engineering from an EAC/ABET-accredited school and work as a licensed journeyman for 4,000 hours

 Vermont

-Electricians must receive their licenses in order to legally perform work in Vermont.
+Electricians must hold a license to legally perform work in Vermont.
 Licenses are provided by the Vermont Electrical Board.

 To get a specialist license, applicants must have 4,000 hours of electrical work or complete an accredited training program and 2,000 hours of work experience.